zq768/LegisLink-Tartanhacks-2024/README.md

 To facilitate the spread of ideas, LegisLink uses a content-based recommendation system to organize the users' feed based on their user history and self-identified areas of interests.
 The system gives tags to all posts and creates a similarity matrix with the users' preferences stored.
 Thus, this matrix can be updated every time the user clicks on a post and interacts.

 Attached is the Node.js code for a prototype of what the LegisLink website will be like.
-Additionally, there is a map system
+Additionally, there is a map system where users can visualize fellow activists in their vicinity: existing locations will appear as dots; once users input their location, a location marker will show up on the map, and this location will be stored in the database and appear when other users open the map.